DepravitiesFinest/DepravitiesFinest/README.md

 ---

 ## Note
-Most of my work is experimental, private, or constantly evolving.
+Most of my work is experimental, private, or constantly changing.
-(Some projects never get finished — and that’s part of the process.)
+(Some projects never get finished and that’s because I'm a bum.)